ngoc836/shaker-game/README.md

 Aptos Shaker is a blockchain-based dice game implemented on the Aptos blockchain.
 It offers an exciting gambling experience with features like referrals, jackpots, and dynamic multipliers.

-# Social:
-If you have any connect please touch my social: https://linktr.ee/pichtran

 ## Game Overview